A good resume will not get you an internship -- but a bad resume could keep you from one!

 - Writing samples - from American University

-- Asking for a letter of recommendation - from Dickinson College
+- How to ask a professor for a letter of recommendation - from St. Olaf College

 - Possible interview questions - from the Univ of Michigan